Glendale Unified School District: Term limits

+Anti-LGBTQ+ protests

+In 2021, Tammy Tiber, a Glendale elementary school teacher, showed a video about celebrating LGBT pride to her third-grade class.
+This largely went unnoticed until Jordan Henry, a candidate for the Glendale City Council in 2022 and later a candidate for Glendale School Board Trustee Area A in 2024, received 1,300 pages of documents, including an email sent by Tiber regarding the lesson he had requested under public records law.
+After receiving threats, Tiber was involuntarily transferred from her classroom for safety reasons.

+In May 2023, in response to a series of anti-LGBTQ+ protests in Glendale Unified School District and neighboring Los Angeles Unified School District, GALAS LGBTQ+ Armenian Society, glendaleOUT and Somos Familia Valle released a joint statement denouncing efforts by some parents to undermine LGBTQ+ content within school programming and curricula.
+Following an outbreak of violence at the June 6, 2023 Glendale Unified School District Board of Education meeting, GALAS, Armenian-American Action Network, and Southern California Armenian Democrats released a joint statement "calling attention to the collective safety of LGBTQ+ Armenians, the need for active allyship, and the dangers of alarmist and racist narratives about the Armenian immigrant population."

+In response to the June 6, 2023 incident, the Glendale City Council requested that their staff prepare a report on the formation of a human rights commission.
+The report was presented in December 2023.

 Demographics

 In the GUSD, by 1988, Armenians along with students from the Middle East had become the largest ethnic group in the public schools, now having a larger number than the Latinos.
 Alice Petrossian, the GUSD director of intercultural education, stated that Burbank lies within the middle of other Armenian communities, so it attracted Armenians.
 In 1987, the district had eight Armenian-speaking teachers and teaching aides, and that year had hired five additional Armenian-speaking teachers and teacher aides.
 As of 1990, the largest immigrant group speaking an ethnic home language in the GUSD was the Armenians.
 By 2004, over 33% of the Glendale district students were Armenian.
 That year, due to high levels of student absence around the Armenian Christmas (January 6) and the anniversary of the start of the Armenian genocide (Red Sunday, April 24), the district considered making Armenian holidays school holidays, eventually, starting in the 2016 year, the district started having April 24 off.